-Early support is vital if you have sustained a spinal injury.
-This is why we have a dedicated Peer Support team who regularly visits the Spinal Injuries Unit at Brisbane’s Princess Alexandra Hospital.
+Early support is vital if you have sustained a spinal cord injury.
+This is why we have a dedicated Peer Support team who regularly visit the Spinal Injuries Unit at Brisbane’s Princess Alexandra Hospital.

 You can learn more about Peer Support by watching this video.